Greetings,

 “First, do not harm” - Hippocratic Oath.

-It starts with making the correct diagnosis.
-The only way to do that is by listening to the patient’s problem, performing a detailed physical examination, and filtering both the "story" and the physical symptoms through an analytical, experience-driven mental framework.
+It starts with making the right diagnosis.
+The only way to do that is by listening to the patient’s problem, performing a detailed physical examination and filtering both the "story" and the physical symptoms through an analytical, experience-driven mental framework.
 Only then can further tests illuminate the details and contribute positively to a way forward.
-I see a well-established patient-doctor relationship as the fundamental asset in any treatment process.
+I continue to see a well established patient-doctor relationship as the fundamental asset in any treatment process.

-Over my nearly 40-year medical career, I have formed a set of guidelines that direct my every move and decision in my practice:
+Over my nearly 30-year medical career, I have formed a set of guidelines that direct my every move and decision in my practice:

 Build a healthy channel of communication with the patient.
-Everyone, layperson or otherwise, can understand any scientific concept when explained correctly and without unnecessary jargon.
+Everyone, layman or otherwise, can understand any scientific concept when explained properly and without unnecessary jargon.

 Mehmet Ataman - DoktorTakvimi.com